-The Judges and Solicitor-General scheme and the Parliamentary scheme are both funded on a pay-as-you-go basis and therefore there are no recommended contribution rates for these schemes.
+The Judges and Solicitor-General scheme and the Parliamentary scheme are both funded on a payas-you-go basis, and there are now no active members, so there are no recommended contribution rates for these schemes.

 The notional fund in respect of the Prisons Service scheme continues to have a large surplus and no contributions are currently necessary.
-The notional fund position for the Prisons Service scheme at 30 June 2020 is as follows.
+The notional fund position for the Prisons Service scheme at 30 June 2021 is as follows.

+\$ million

+Notional fund: 136.4

-Notional fund: \$107.8 million Past service liability: \$8.8 million
+Past service liability: 8.7